 DITO TELECOMMUNITY CORPORATION

 While you do have the right to withdraw the consent you have given (which can be done by reaching out to our Data Protection Officer), please note that this withdrawal will not stop us from processing your personal data so long as there are other legal bases to do so.
 In other words, if you withdraw your consent, we can only stop the processing activities that rely on your consent.
 If, however, we cannot give you a legal basis to justify the continued processing of your personal data, we will either stop the processing and delete your personal data or anonymize it.

-12. XII.
-How can you contact us about your personal data?
+X. How can you contact us about your personal data?

-In case you have questions, concerns, or complaints regarding the processing of your personal data, you contact our Data Protection Officer through the contact details below:
+In case you have questions, concerns, or complaints regarding the processing of your personal data, you can contact our Data Protection Officer through the contact details below:

-16th Floor, Udenna Tower, Rizal Drive cor.
-4th Avenue
+• Office Address: 16th Floor, Udenna Tower, Rizal Drive cor.
+4th Avenue, Bonifacio Global City, City of Taguig

-13. XIII.
+XI.
 How will you know if there are changes to this privacy statement?

 This privacy statement will be updated from time to time to comply with changes in the law, adopt new technologies, or for some other legitimate reason.
 If we do make important changes, like how and why we use your personal data, we will let you know through a notice, email, SMS, or a message in our app.
 We will also make sure to get your updated consent when necessary.

-This version became effective on 09 January 2024.
+This version became effective on 26 June 2025.

+DITO TELECOMMUNITY CORPORATION